This page will be updated for 2022/23 exchanges by late-November.

 If you do not have a third preference institution, write "n/a".
 (Up to 100 words)

-If you have had experiences that you think are relevant to your participation in the exchange program -- either internationally or locally -- include these as examples.
-(Up to 200 words)
+If you have had experiences that you think are relevant to your participation in the exchange program (either internationally or locally) or virtual exchange program (an online context) include these as examples.
+(Up to 200 words total).

 If there are extenuating circumstances you would like to share with the selection committee, please include them under "Additional Documents".

-Upload a passport-style photo of yourself.
+Upload a colour passport-style photo of just yourself.
+Please do not upload a scan of the photo in your passport.
 Selfies are accepted as long as they meet the criteria listed (see image below).

-Supported file formats: .jpeg, .gif, .png, or similar photo file (please do not submit a .pdf or .doc file)
+Supported file formats: .jpeg, .gif, .png, or similar photo file (please do not submit a .pdf, .doc file, or zip file)